-MLB Trade Rumors: Jose Quintana Trade To Cardinals, Melvin Upton to Detroit?
+MLB Trade Rumors: Jose Quintana Trade To Cardinals, Melvin Upton To Detroit?

 — Bob Nightengale (@BNightengale) April 2, 2017

-According to a tweet from USA Today’s MLB writer Bob Nightengale, Melvin Upton was released by the Toronto Blue Jays on Saturday and will clear waivers on Wednesday, thus opening up the opportunity for Upton to play for any team that has interest in him.
+According to a tweet from USA Today’s MLB writer Bob Nightengale, Melvin Upton was released by the Toronto Blue Jays on Saturday and will clear waivers on Wednesday, thus opening up the opportunity for Upton to play for any team that has an interest in him.

-Upton had some great seasons over his 12 year career, with the best coming when he was a Tampa Bay Ray.
-He has hit 164 home runs and driven in 586 so far as a big leaguer and he could definitely add some much need speed to the Detroit Tigers’ offense.
+Upton had some great seasons over his 12-year career, with the best coming when he was a Tampa Bay Ray.
+He has hit 164 home runs and driven in 586 so far as a big leaguer, and he could definitely add some much need speed to the Detroit Tigers’ offense.

 If Detroit does sign Upton, he would once again be united with his brother Justin Upton on a major league team for the second time in their careers.
 The Upton brothers played together with the Atlanta Braves in 2013 and 2014 and with the San Diego Padres in 2015.